slamora/brackets-wiki/Brackets-CodeMirror-v4-Migration-Guide.md

 });
 ```

-Here's a complete example of a function that adds numbers before each selected range and selects the added numbers:
+Here's a complete example of a function that adds numbers before each selected range and selects the added numbers (but not the spaces inserted afterwards):

 ```javascript
 function addNumbers() {